THE ENVIRONMENTAL CULTURE

 For this reason we invest in specific environmental training courses to raise awareness and empower our operators on an increasingly important issue.

-ORI Martin presents the second Report of Sustainability, the first to be audited.
+ORI Martin presents the third Sustainability Report, the second to be audited.

-It was drafted pursuant to international reference standards and enables the Company to clearly and transparently communicate its performance, the commitment and effective contribution on environmental, social and economic matters: a further step forwards, in view of shared, participated growth, certifying Company prospects and vision towards stakeholders.
+It was drafted pursuant to international reference standards and enables the Company to clearly and transparently communicate its performance, the commitment and effective contribution on environmental, social and economic matters: a further step forward, in view of shared, participated growth, certifying Company prospects and vision for the expanded stakeholder community.

 The use of EAF furnaces instead of Blast Furnaces, allows the use of ferrous scrap as a raw material, giving an infinite life cycle to steel products that will become scrap again and then again raw material.